mbkoltai/mbkoltai.github.io/_posts/ecopol/2020-04-09-covid-visualization.md

 This is showing the cumulative number of confirmed COVID19 cases in the major European countries, the US and some of the major Asian countries.
 The numbers are plotted by date.
 The 5 biggest European countries by population (Germany, UK, France, Italy and Spain) have a combined population almost exactly equal to the US, so it is useful to plot them also as a group, this is shown by '*IT_ES_FR_DE_UK'*.
+The insets show European countries plus the US and Asian countries, respectively.
+The dashed blue lines on the left inset show the dates:
+- 20/February: exponential increase of cases starts in Italy
+- 26/February: exponential increase of cases starts in France
+- 09/March: national lockdown in Italy
+- 09/March: national lockdown in France

 ![_config.yml]({{ site.baseurl }}/images/covid/west_vs_asia_w_china.png)